Chenge321/CAS771_Project/README.md

 - [References](#references)

 ## How to use it?
+Note: We use a Windows machine to implement this method, the OS command is different in Macos or other system, so it may causes error.

 Firstly, you can process dataset and generate different noisy type and level by following command:

 1. Pre-process CIFAR-10 and CIFAR-100 dataset